 At this time, there were many Ragdolls with different coat patterns, when the group splintered, they had agreed not to use the name Ragdoll (which Ann had trademarked), so came up with the name RagaMuffin.
 Curt Gehm is credited with choosing the name RagaMuffin.

 Due to the small gene pool, outcrossing with Persians, Himalayans, and domestic longhairs was permitted.
 This ended with ACFA registered cats in 2010.

-The Ragdoll is only a colour pointed breed, the RagaMuffin come in a variety of non-pointed colours as well as colour pointed (the CFA don’t accept colour pointed RagaMuffins).
+- The RagaMuffin come in a variety of non-pointed colours as well as colour pointed (the CFA don’t accept colour pointed RagaMuffins).

 The RagaMuffin reaches full maturity around four years of age.
 Males are noticeably larger than females.

 They are not as athletic or energetic as some of the other cat breeds and have a habit of going floppy when picked up.
-That’s not to say they don’t enjoy playing, though, due to their slow maturity, the RagaMuffin retains a kitten-like playfulness for many years.
+That’s not to say they don’t enjoy playing, though.
+Due to their slow maturity, the RagaMuffin retains a kitten-like playfulness for many years.